 The Ultralight Cottage Industry

-Once a niche segment of backcountry travel, ultralight backpacking has seen a huge amount of growth in the last few years, supported by cottage industry companies—like Gossamer Gear, Zpacks, and ULA—pushing the envelope with ever-lighter and higher-quality gear.
+Once a niche segment of backcountry travel, ultralight backpacking has seen a huge amount of growth in the last few years, supported by cottage industry companies—like Gossamer Gear, Zpacks, Evolved Supply Co., and ULA—pushing the envelope with ever-lighter and higher-quality gear.
 Most of these companies were founded by thru-hiking enthusiasts who noticed a gap in the market, and they continue to be small mom-and-pop operations with a strong “by the people, for the people” ethic.
 It’s only recently that bigger brands like REI Co-op, Osprey, and Gregory are entering the scene with their own ultralight options.

 Most cottage brands have a number of things in common.
 First, the designers and manufacturers are users of the gear themselves, which results in well-thought-out products that nail the details and often allow the buyer to customize sizes, materials, features, accessories, and more.
 Further, since these are small companies, most of the gear is handmade in the United States.

-While we love this culture and encourage you to support it, keep in mind that you can expect longer wait times between ordering and receiving your items (Superior Wilderness Designs has an 18-week wait at the time of writing, and you're lucky if you can even track down a Pa'lante pack).
+While we love this culture and encourage you to support it, keep in mind that you can expect longer wait times between ordering and receiving your items (Superior Wilderness Designs has a 4-month wait at the time of writing, and you're often lucky if you can even track down a Pa'lante pack).
 And perhaps the biggest downside for most consumers: You won’t find brands like ULA and Gossamer Gear on the shelves at your local retailer, meaning you won’t be able to see your pack or try it on before buying.
 Luckily, most of these companies include detailed videos and descriptions on their websites and have reasonable return policies.

 Sustainability: Recycled Fabrics and PFC-Free DWR